512-660-9290 jkb@co3cattle.com

 How does this process work, and what can I expect when ordering a whole or half side of beef?

-The cost for a whole calf is $2,300 – $2,500 (depending on weight) and a half calf is $1,300 to $1,500 (depending on weight).
+The cost for a whole calf is $3,500 and a half calf is $1,850 (Prices are subject to change due to market fluctuations).
 The calf will be raised, finished, and delivered to one of the processors.
 Once the calf is delivered, we will help you communicate your cuts and packaging of your beef with the processor and you will settle up with them on processing fees.
 Typically, that cost is in the $750 – $950 range for a full calf depending on weight and requests for specific cuts.
 We usually age our beef 14-21 days.
 After that time period your beef will be cut, packaged, frozen, and ready for you to pick up.

 We require a 50% deposit for the calf when you order, and the balance is due prior to delivery to the processor.